hollyyuqizheng/transportation-transformation/scripts/new_york/readme_becky.txt

 Data is available as CSVs online (here's Feb 22, 2020: http://web.mta.info/developers/data/nyct/fares/fares_200222.csv).
 Didn't download, can easily work with it on Pandas.

 -- Turnstile usage --
 Data is available at http://web.mta.info/developers/data/nyct/turnstile/turnstile_200222.txt (and for various other dates).
+You can get other dates at http://web.mta.info/developers/turnstile.html.
 For whatever foolish reason, it's a txt file that's comma-separated.
 Not really a problem, we can still download it and use pd.read_csv.
 Haven't downloaded it.